 Increase in usable reserves

 The Council’s usable reserves have increased from £67,363,203 at 31 March 2020 to £92,246,780 at 31 March 2021, an increase of £24,883,577.Unspent COVID-19 funding received in year of £9,173,406 is included within this figure.It is important that there are clear plans to utilise these reserves in the future.

 6. The Council’s group accounts include:

-- Belfast Waterfront and Ulster Hall Ltd, a 100 per cent owned subsidiary with net turnover of £7.9m (2018-19, £7.8m) and net assets of £6,696 (2018-19, net assets of £6,477).
+- Belfast Waterfront and Ulster Hall Ltd, a 100 per cent owned subsidiary with a net turnover of £551k (2019-20, £7.9m) and net assets of £4,853 (2019-20, net assets of £6,696).
 The company is responsible for meeting strategic targets set by the Council regarding the successful running of Belfast Waterfront Hall, International Convention Centre and the Ulster Hall.

-- BELTEL LLP is a joint venture between the Council and McAleer & Rushe.
+- BelTel LLP is a joint venture between the Council and McAleer & Rushe.
 Its main purpose is the development of the former Belfast Telegraph building, renamed “The Sixth”, into a state-of-the-art work space which could attract both national and international occupiers.
-It aims is to support the redevelopment of this part of the City and compliment investment from the relocation of Ulster University’s campus.
-The Council currently holds a 46 per cent interest in the venture with a net investment of £3.4m at 31 March 2020.
+Its aim is to support the redevelopment of this part of the City and compliment investment from the relocation of Ulster University’s campus.
+The council currently holds a 46 per cent interest in the venture with a net investment of £3.4m at 31 March 2021.

 - Strategic priorities, financial strategies and policies;